lgarron/folderify/README.md

   -v, --verbose
           Detailed output

-      --completions <COMPLETIONS>
+      --completions <SHELL>
           Print completions for the given shell (instead of generating any icons).
           These can be loaded/stored permanently (e.g. when using Homebrew), but they can also be sourced directly, e.g.:

-          folderify --completions fish | source # fish

-          source <(folderify --completions zsh) # zsh
+           folderify --completions fish | source # fish source <(folderify --completions zsh) # zsh

           [possible values: bash, elvish, fish, powershell, zsh]